willtheoct/.0tf2ofig/README.txt

 DON'T EVER NOT USE GIT

-If you make a bash script to set up the symlinks using the tf2 path as STD input, make a PR and I'll merge it
+If you make a bash script to set up the symlinks using STD input as the TF2 path, make a PR and I'll merge it